xubowenhaoren/Birdify/README.md

 # Birdify

-Aiming to be a better bird classification tool
+Aiming to be a better bird classification tool.

+Check out our project video: https://youtu.be/jaE03PImdGM

 ## Introduction